Michael-Sebero/SCX-IMPERATOR/README.md

 3. Fall through remaining LLCs in order

 On single-LLC systems the steal path is eliminated entirely at JIT load time.

+### Hybrid P/E-Core Steering

+On systems with Performance/Efficiency core asymmetry, the idle-CPU path in `select_cpu` doesn't stop at whatever core the kernel's default idle search returns.
+If that pick is an E-core, a bounded scan of the system's P-cores looks for one that's fully idle (no live SMT sibling), falling back to a half-idle candidate if none is found.
+Any candidate found this way is re-validated through a second, real idle-CPU check before being used — the scan only ever produces a *hint* toward a better placement, never a substitute for the kernel's own atomic idle-claiming, so an incorrect guess just falls back to the original pick rather than causing a bad dispatch.
+No effect on non-hybrid systems: the RODATA flag gating this path is only set when hybrid cores are actually detected at topology-detection time.

 ### Preemption Kick